 Remember that this is a symptom a lot of pregnant women have and try to catch up on the sleep you missed at night during the day.

 Abdominal striae or stripes are caused by the stretching of the skin.
 At the spots where the skin stretches a little too far small scars occur: the striae.
-They’re generally located on the stomach, but can also occur on the breasts.
+They’re generally located on the belly, but can also occur on the breasts.
 In the beginning they are red-blue in color, but after the pregnancy they will become less apparent.
 They will never disappear completely.

 Unfortunately, it is impossible to avoid striae.
 Sometimes it’s nice to rub the skin with lotion and keep it smooth this way.